cdapio/cdap/cdap-docs/developer-guide/source/api.rst

      - ``explore.service``
      - Service that handles all HTTP requests for ad-hoc data exploration

-Note that the Service status checks are more useful when CDAP is running in a distributed cluster mode.
+**Note:** The Service status checks are more useful when CDAP is running in a distributed cluster mode.

 HTTP Responses
 ..............